 So, without further ado, here is a guide to digitizing a logo for embroidery.

-The following are some necessary steps you need to know before you digitize a logo from embroidery machine.
-These steps are less time-taking and are a perfect guide on digitize logo for embroidery.
+The following are some necessary steps you need to know before you digitize a logo from an embroidery machine.
+These steps are less time-taking and are a perfect guide on digitize logos for embroidery.

 The essential step in this process is to import your scanned image.
 The scan is mostly deformed, distorted, or rotated.
 So, here is how to digitize a logo for printing or scanning.

 Adjustment Of The Image